Saturday, October 27, 2018

 This palace was occupied by the king who eventually built the Taj Mahal.
 His throne is still there.
 In fact, he met his wife there.
 To give nobility a chance to pretend to be in a public shopping center, they made a faux bazaar in the courtyard.
 A young noblewoman "worked" in a shop selling crystals.
 The young king met her by entering her "shop" to buy some (he was a jewelry aficionado).
 Displaying his uncaring and his wealth, he didn't try to bargain her initial price... like every other Indian does.
 It made her laugh, her facial veil slipped, he caught sight of her beauty, and a marriage ensued.

 After having 14 children and a long marriage, the (worn-out) queen suffered medical issues and eventually died.
 Mournful, the fantasy-enthused king designed the Taj Mahal.
-It's exploding costs soon prompted his son to imprison the king in the Red Fort, where he could merely look at the Taj until he died, 8 years later.
-The son ascended the throne and applied the kingdom's resources in other ways.
+It's skyrocketing costs prompted his son to imprison the king in the Red Fort, where he could merely look at the Taj until he died, 8 years later.
+That son ascended the throne and applied the kingdom's resources in other ways.
 However, the Taj is now one of India's biggest revenue boosters.

 Fate has a sense of humor.
-When the British conquered India, to siphon its famous riches, one of their cannon fired a shot at the Red Fort Palace.
+When the British conquered India to siphon its riches, one of their cannons fired a shot at the Red Fort Palace.
 The cannonball hit the king's throne (seen below), cracked it, and then bounced into the wall and left a hole.
-That's certainly a symbolic way to saying who's now in charge.
+That's certainly a symbolic way to saying who's in charge now.

 *To see when we explored an impressive (and much older) fortress in Norway, please use this link: https://halfwindsorfullthrottle.blogspot.com/2023/08/our-trip-to-oslo-norway-storting.html